Hap-Hugh/PostgreSQL-16-inject/README.md

 # PostgreSQL 16 with `pg_hint_plan` and Cardinality Injection Support

-This project provides a streamlined setup for PostgreSQL 16 with [`pg_hint_plan`](https://github.com/ossc-db/pg_hint_plan), along with a loader to initialize a sample database using the IMDb dataset from the [Balsa project](https://github.com/balsa-project/balsa).
+This project provides a streamlined setup for PostgreSQL 16 with [`pg_hint_plan`](https://github.com/ossc-db/pg_hint_plan), along with a loader to initialize a sample database using the IMDb dataset.

 In addition to supporting planner hints, we also allow **injecting custom cardinality estimates**.
 This feature enables users to manually specify estimated row counts for intermediate query results, helping PostgreSQL generate more accurate and efficient execution plans — especially in cases where default estimates fall short.